31 Brilliant Christmas Decor Ideas for Living Room

 17. Holiday-themed curtain tiebacks

-Swap out your standard curtain tiebacks for a festive upgrade, it’s way easier than you’d think.
-Grab some gold ribbon, a few mini pine branches, cinnamon sticks, and a handful of jingle bells-these are your main ingredients.
-Just bundle the pine and cinnamon sticks together, tie them around your curtain with the gold ribbon, and thread on the bells for a bit of sparkle and sound.
+Swap your boring old curtain tiebacks for a festive upgrade, it’s a lot easier than you’d think.
+Take some gold ribbon, a few mini pine branches, cinnamon sticks, and a handful of jingle bells, these are your main ingredients.
+Bundle the pine and cinnamon sticks together, tie them around your curtain with the gold ribbon, and thread on the bells for some sparkle and sound.
+Add extra flair with a sprig of holly (real or faux) and maybe dangle a couple of small ornaments so they catch the winter sun.

 18. Miniature Christmas trees on side tables